One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 You can also choose to compress the text on your website manually.
 This can be done by editing your .htaccess files, but doing this is risky, so be sure to create a recent backup file first.

-301 redirects are used to move a user from one URL to another, and are used when a page is deleted or moved.
+301 redirects are used to move a user from one URL to another and are used when a page is deleted or moved.
 Although using redirects by itself isn’t a bad practice, they can add to page loading time and bog down a website page load.
-When a page has too many redirects in a sequence, you will be recommended to fix it to improve the Google PageSpeed score.
+When a page has too many redirects in a sequence, it is recommended that you fix it to improve the Google PageSpeed score.
 The only way to fix this is by only using redirects when absolutely necessary.

 Google PageSpeed Insights shows this recommendation as a browser caching warning.
 You can implement caching through WordPress plugins.
 However, some hosting providers enable caching via their servers as well.